iirving/toDo-angular/README.md

 TO DO (ironic?)
 ---------------
 - ~~no styling~~
-- no persistence (not local or backend)
+- no persistence (not local or backend storage)